rriva002/cnn-text-classification-pytorch/README.md

   Positive class label for roc_auc scoring.
 Ignored if using a different scoring method.

 **vectors : string, optional (default=None)**
   Which pretrained TorchText vectors to use (see [torchtext.vocab.pretrained_aliases](https://torchtext.readthedocs.io/en/latest/vocab.html#pretrained-aliases) for options).
+If not None, setting static=True is strongly recommended.

 **split_ratio : float, optional (default=0.9)**
   Ratio of training data used for training.
 The remainder will be used for validation.